diku-dk/futhark-pldi17/README.md

   OpenCL.
 This is the target you want if you are running on a non-NVIDIA system.

+  `make sanity_check_cuda`: Check whether simple OpenCL programs can be compiled and run.

-  `make sanity_check`: Check whether simple OpenCL and CUDA programs can be executed and run.
+  `make sanity_check_opencl`: Check whether simple CUDA programs can be compiled and run.

   `make sanity_check_parboil`: Check whether Parboil is available and working.